My-Finance-Report/yearly_report/README.md

 # Not Blocking

+- need some sort of queue for jobs that fail to process
 - it seems like the text on mobile just needs to be bigger
 - sankey config has configability somewhere
 - there is some redirect bug in the onboarding flow